MollyBaxt/clientserver/README.md

 This project builds a client server network allowing different capabilities.
 Features include a selection menu for a user, sending a dictionary formatted in JSON and the ability to send an encrypted text file.
 This is written in PEP standards and includes exception handling.
 ## What is included
-This repository contains the following files. server.py - The server file for the client server network client.py - The client file for the client server network main.py - To be ran  with the server file.
-Contains a user selection menu. generators.py - This file creates random pieces of data that can be used for the client server network. file_handler.py - This code handles the files based on the user selection and uses the randomly generated data from generators.py unittest.py - Code showing two tests.
+This repository contains the following files.

+server.py - The server file for the client server network.

+client.py - The client file for the client server network.

+main.py - To be ran  with the server file.
+Contains a user selection menu.

+generators.py - This file creates random pieces of data that can be used for the client server network.

+file_handler.py - This code handles the files based on the user selection and uses the randomly generated data from generators.py.

+unittest.py - Code showing two tests.
 Test one to show the expected data is being generated.
 Test two is testing the use of json.dumps.

 ## Language